Skip to content

 Accuracy and reliability

 The National Patient Register is validated by the Danish Health Data Agency and the accuracy of the register data must be considered to be high because the registration has a long tradition and a high priority for administrative purposes.
-Accordingly, the overall accuracy of the Hospital Utilization Statistics is high.
+Accordingly, the overall accuracy of the Hospital Utilisation Statistics is high.

 Read more about accuracy and reliability